Adabbler/Adabbler/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+**Personal Introduction**
+- Now I am a college student.
-I'm here to learn technology and discover some interesting projects.
+- I'm here to learn technology and discover some interesting projects.
-I really like AI and I'm currently studying the relevant knowledge about it.
+- I really like AI and I'm currently studying the relevant knowledge about it.
-###Tool
-I like using Visual Studio Code very much.
+- I like using Visual Studio Code very much.